XuehaiPan/nvitop/README.md

 device filtering:
   --only idx [idx ...], -o idx [idx ...]
                         Only show the specified devices, suppress option `--only-visible`.
-  --only-visible, -ov   Only show devices in environment variable `CUDA_VISIBLE_DEVICES`.
+  --only-visible, -ov   Only show devices in the `CUDA_VISIBLE_DEVICES` environment variable.

 process filtering:
   --compute, -c         Only show GPU processes with the compute context. (type: 'C' or 'C+G')